 - there is a sufficiently large community interested in the topic.

 We expect proposals for the following types of tutorials:

 - Tutorials providing an introduction to well established Semantic Web aspects.

 - Tutorials describing the cross link between Semantic Web technologies and other disciplines / application domains.

-- Tutorials presenting concrete Semantic Web technologies and trends.
+- Tutorials presenting specific Semantic Web technologies and trends.

-Additionally, we expect tutorials to have practical parts in terms of examples or preferably exercises to be carried out by the participants.
+Additionally, we expect tutorials to have practical parts in terms of examples or preferably exercises / hands-on sessions to be carried out by the participants.